BastianKraemer/GeoCat/README.md

 GeoCat is a HTML5 Geocaching and -tracking platform.
 The backend is written in PHP.

-Note: Currently GeoCat has been tested with PHP 5.6 only.
+Note: You will need at least PHP 5.6 or higher.
+Older version are not supported.

 ## Getting started

 ### Environment

 - Webserver like Apache or nginx
-- PHP Environment with enabled 'mcrypt' module
+- PHP 5.6 oder PHP 7 environment with enabled 'mcrypt' and 'pdo' module
 - MariaDB/MySQL or PostgreSQL database

 ### Grunt